kubaporebski/microservices-training/README.md

 * .env

 # How to
+First run `mvn -f jpcommons/ clean install` to install `jpcommons` module, which is required by the song and resource service.
+Then you can rebuild modules in any way you wish (mvn recommended).

-To start (run everything) in the easiest way possible, just run `rebuild_and_run.sh`.
-It will use maven to rebuild all projects, and then, docker-compose to start up the environment.
+However, to start (run everything) in the easiest way possible, just run `rebuild_and_run.sh`.
+This script is using maven to rebuild all projects, and then, docker-compose to build and start up the environment and all the services.

 # Services
 ### Base services